 In Traditional Chinese Medicine, the Kidneys store your life essence (life force energy).
 When the life essence becomes depleted, that’s when signs of aging begin to appear, including grey hair, decline of hearing and vision, weak knees, infertility and memory loss.
 That’s why it’s so important to keep your Kidney energy strong and healthy.
 Massaging the Chinese Reflexology point for the Kidneys can help you do this.

-If you’re interested in learning more about the Kidney point, including how to locate and massage this point, I invite you to subscribe for my monthly newsletter, “Amazing Feet“.
-You will also receive free Chinese Reflexology foot charts and a series of free online lessons on how to use Chinese Reflexology to improve your health.
-Lesson 3 is all about the Kidney point.
+If you’re interested in learning more about the Kidney point, including how to locate and massage this point, sign up for free Chinese Reflexology foot charts and a series of free online lessons on how to use Chinese Reflexology to improve your health.
+You’ll also receive my complimentary monthly newsletter.
+Simply fill out the form below: